AntoineBret/ChatApp/README.md

 ###### An example how to implement a chat project with the MVVM pattern.
 RX + Retrofit + Architecture Components + Material Design
 Back-end @ https://github.com/billylombardy/ChatJava
-Port forwarding to localhost:8080 for android device @ chrome://inspect/#devices
+Port forwarding to localhost:8080 for android device @ [a link]chrome://inspect/#devices
 Api Documentation @ http://localhost:8080/swagger-ui.html